 About Our Facilities

-Charles Hall Youth and Family Services owns and operates three neighborhood-based homes for youth in foster care.
+Charles Hall Youth and Family Services owns three neighborhood-based homes for youth in foster care.
 The homes are located in single-family neighborhoods in the south-central, southeast, and north-central parts of Bismarck.

 Hall Home, named after the Reverend Dr. Charles L. Hall, was built in the 1920s and was purchased by the agency in 1965.
-The original stained-glass windows, ornate fireplace, and fieldstone porch welcome our female youth who reside there.
-The historic Hall Home serves up to eight girls, ages 10-19.
+The original stained-glass windows, ornate fireplace, and fieldstone porch are true to its time period.
+The historic Hall Home can serve up to nine residents.

-Good Bird Home was purchased in the 1970s and today serves boys ages 10-19.
+Good Bird Home was purchased in the 1970s and has served both boys and girls ages 10-19.
 The home was named in honor of Reverend Edward Good Bird, the first Native American Ft.
 Berthold resident to become an ordained minister of the Congregational faith.
 Good Bird Home has bedrooms and bathrooms on both the east and west ends of the house, as the original home was designed as a duplex, with the general living quarters nestled between.

 All homes have basement/lower levels where space serves recreational purposes, family gatherings, and laundry and storage.